Automating the driving experience

 Self-driving vehicles open up a world of possibilities.
 Read about new vehicle technology and its impact on the telematics industry.

 Think for a moment about the amount of time you spend driving each week.
-Now think about all of the things you would rather be doing during those hours stuck in mind-numbing, bumper to bumper traffic.
-A possible solution to all this time wasted in the driver seat?
-Self-driving vehicles.
+Now think about all of the things you would rather be doing during those hours stuck in bumper to bumper traffic.
+A possible solution to all this time wasted in the driver seat is self-driving vehicles.

-With the ever expanding integration of technology and telematics into vehicles, the self-driving vehicle may be closer than we anticipate.
-For the telematics industry, this development brings with it the potential for outstanding innovation.
+With the ever-expanding integration of technology and telematics into vehicles, the self-driving vehicle is closer than ever.
+For the telematics industry, automation is a potential source for some exciting innovation.

-The technology behind self-driving vehicles can be easily understood if you think about how you operate in the driver seat.
-Your eyes and ears register the objects around you and your brain uses that sensory information to determine what your feet and hands should do in response.
-Your cognitive memory predicts how the environment around you might change and this is used to prepare your muscles in case a quick muscular reaction is required.
+To understand the technology behind self-driving vehicles, think about how you operate in the driver’s seat.
+Your eyes and ears register the objects around you and your brain uses that sensory information to decide what your feet and hands should do in response.
+Your cognitive memory predicts how the environment around you might change.
+This is used to prepare your muscles in case a quick muscular reaction is required.

 In self-driving vehicle technology, we see the same human approach applied to the system design.
-A self-driving vehicle consists of a computer network that relies on sensory input and prediction-based algorithms in order to determine what is happening around the vehicle and what needs to be done in order to navigate and arrive at the programmed destination.
+A self-driving vehicle consists of a computer network that relies on sensory input and prediction-based algorithms.
+This technology will determine what is happening around the vehicle and what needs to be done in order to navigate and arrive at the programmed destination.

 - GPS technology is used to obtain information about where the vehicle is located and what route is best to reach the destination